ewasm/testnet/README.md

 - `--vm hera` enables Hera only,
 - `--evmc fallback=true` enables fallback to EVM 1.0 Interpreter when EVM bytecode is detected (off by default)

-### Test net differences from main net

-Supports executing EVM 1.0 (Byzantium) **and** ewasm bytecode.
-The chain id is set to 0x42 (66).

-There are two differences:
-- code size limit introduced by Spurious Dragon has been lifted and there is no upper limit
-- zero bytes in contract bytecode are not subsidised anymore during deployment (they cost the same as non-zero bytes)

 ### Run eth node